comeon-group/comeon-javascript-test/README.md

 ## Assignment Overview

-The assignment is to use Javascript and jQuery to tie together existing HTML and data to create a minimal, working casino website.
+The assignment is to use Javascript to tie together existing HTML and data to create a minimal, working casino website.

 Basic HTML, CSS, images and JSON data is provided, however, feel free to impress by changing and enhancing any of these parts for an even better experience!